Wade Davis (American football): Professional football

 At the NFL Scouting Combine of 2000, Davis ran the 40-yard dash in 4.55 seconds.
-The Tennessee Titans signed him as an undrafted free agent on April 18, 2000 after the 2000 NFL draft.
+The Tennessee Titans signed him as an undrafted free agent on April 18, 2000, after the 2000 NFL draft.
 Davis was cut after training camp.

 In 2001, the Titans allocated Davis to the NFL Europe team Berlin Thunder.
 Starting all 10 games as left cornerback, he wore jersey number 23 and led Berlin with 57 tackles in the season and won World Bowl IX with the team.
 He also made 0.5 sack, 1 interception, and 5 passes defended.
 After the NFL Europe season, he spent the 2001 preseason in the NFL with the Seattle Seahawks.

 Davis was selected in the first round of the 2002 NFL Europe allocation draft by the Barcelona Dragons.
 In 2002 with Barcelona, he wore jersey number 25 and made 41 tackles, 6 passes defended, and 5 special teams tackles.

 Wearing jersey number 42, Davis returned to the Tennessee Titans in 2002 for training camp and preseason but was cut before the regular season.
 In 2003, he participated in training camp with the Washington Redskins and wore jersey #36 but retired from football due to a leg injury.

 Activism, teaching, public speaking

 His activism, work and story has been featured in The Washington Post, CNN, Al Jazeera America, NPR, WBUR, USA Today, Ebony Magazine, People Magazine, BET, Outsports, and Bleacher Report.

 Davis has also been an adjunct professor at both the NYU School of Professional Studies Tisch Institute for Sports Management, Media, and Business and the Rutgers University School of Public Affairs and Administration.

 Davis joined the advisory board for You Can Play, an organization dedicated to fighting homophobia in professional sports.
 On August 20, 2013, he was named executive director of the organization.

 Davis co-founded, with Darnell L. Moore, the YOU Belong Initiative, an organization offering LGBTQ and straight allied youth a three-day, comprehensive sports instruction and leadership development clinic.
 As part of YOU Belong, Davis also began the Speaker's Collective, aimed at providing support, promotion and sense of community for LGBTQ professionals of color.

 In 2014, Davis became the NFL's first diversity and inclusion consultant, where he works with the NFL and their corporate sponsors to break down the barriers that exist between the NFL and the LGBT community by leading inclusion training sessions and national engagement initiatives.

-Davis created the "#ThisIsLuv" campaign alongside Darnell L. Moore, to highlight LGBT love in the Black community.
+Davis created the "#ThisIsLuv" campaign alongside Darnell L. Moore, to highlight LGBTQ love in the Black community.

 Davis helped launch the Ms. Foundation campaign "#MyFeminismIs" and later partnered with the Ms. Foundation and Ebony Magazine to launch the "#BlackMenAndFeminism" campaign.